 Staff involved in your screening are employed by an NHS body or an NHS partner company commissioned to provide services.
 All those involved in your diabetic eye screening follow the same NHS standards of confidentiality.

-EMIS Care can provide a list of non-NHS personnel and companies if you are concerned in any way about who will see information about you.
+NPS Care can provide a list of non-NHS personnel and companies if you are concerned in any way about who will see information about you.
 Please let staff know if you have any particular concerns about any particular individual or company.

 We will test your eyes using Minims Tropicamide 1.0% eye drops.